Adam-Lechnos/Binary-Init-Client/README.md

 ##### Account_Config Repo Branch (Devops usage only)
 ###### :radioactive: When using this argument, you run the risk of updating back-end Terraform state files :radioactive:
 Create a new branch if you intend on testing or using a diffent version of the binaries relative to what is listed inside the Main branch.
-Set the following file once the new branch is created.
+Set the following file once the new branch is created: `pipeline_files/binary_versions`.

 ##### Options